 The Inuit in this region might have encountered Norse sailors as early as one thousand years ago, but the earliest meetings that survive in local memory were with a party of adventurers led by Martin Frobisher in 1576-78.
 An English navigator, Frobisher had a remarkable opportunity to visit Hudson Strait three years in a row.
 He was searching for both a northwest passage to China and for gold.
-Although he failed in both quests, he met more Inuit than any other English explorer for two centuries and set a pattern of most European explorers being unwilling to understand Inuit-their language, strength and culture.
+Although he failed in both quests, he met more Inuit than any other English explorer for two centuries.